thedanitor/README_Generator/README.md

 ## Contributing

-For contributions, email me (see below)
+For contributions please email me (see below).

 ## Tests